melexis/submodule-guardian/README.rst

     --allow-tags          Allow submodules to be on tags.
     --no-post-discussion  Do not post a discussion on the merge request.
     --only-latest-tag     If on tag, only consider the latest tag as up-to-date.
+    --fix                 Automatically checkout submodules to fix warnings (e.g., to latest tag or branch head).
     -v, --verbose         Enable INFO level logging.
     -d, --debug           Enable DEBUG level logging.